Hothbrodd: Gesta Danorum

 In Gesta Danorum by Saxo Grammaticus, Hothbrodus (as spelled in Book 2, also called Hodbroddus in a single mention in Book 3) is the King of Sweden.
 He succeeds to the throne after the deaths of his father Ragnar and his mother Swanhwid, daughter of the Danish King Hadding.
 Hothbrodus conquered the East, massacring many peoples, and then had two sons named Athislus and Hotherus.
 Hothbrodus then invaded Denmark, succeeding in killing King Ro, but Ro's brother Helgi retaliated, defeating Hothbrodus' army and killing Hothbrodus himself.
 (Saxo's Helgi is based on both the Ylfing Helgi Hundingsbane and the Danish skjöldung king Helgi.)

 Gesta Danorum på danskæ

 Gesta Danorum på danskæ is an Old Danish work based, in part on Saxo's Gesta Danorum and another Latin chronicle called the Chronicon Lethrense.
 In this work, Hothbrod is Höðr's father and the son of King Hadding's daughter.
 He had been killed by Helghe to win all of Denmark.

 Hversu Noregr byggdist

 In the Ættartölur (genealogies) of Hversu Noregr byggdist, Höddbroddr was the son of Höd, ruler of Haðaland.
 Höddbroddr was the father of Hrolf, whose line continued for five further generations.
 One of his descendants was Hromund Gripsson.

+Interpretation

+Scholars such as Clive Tolley have said that the name Hothbrodd is a surviving memory of the Heaðobards, which are mentioned in the Anglo-Saxon poems Beowulf and Widsith but forgotten by the time Norse sources of the Germanic legends were written down.